Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test looks for the hormone BNP in your blood.
 BNP stands for brain natriuretic peptide.
 It is made inside the pumping chambers of your heart when pressure builds up from heart failure.
 The test is an important tool for healthcare providers to diagnose heart failure quickly.

-Heart failure occurs when your heart is not pumping blood well.
+Heart failure happens when your heart is not pumping blood well.
 This causes cells inside your heart to release BNP.
 This opens up blood vessels in your body to take pressure off your heart.
 A BNP blood test correctly shows heart failure about 90% of the time.

 The BNP test can help your healthcare provider diagnose heart failure, plan treatment, see how well the treatment is working, and figure out when it is safe for you to leave the hospital.
 The BNP test can show how serious your heart failure is now and how severe your heart failure will be in the future.
 A BNP test is quite accurate and it only takes about 15 minutes to get the results.

 You may need this test if your healthcare provider suspects that you have heart failure.

 The main symptom of heart failure is difficulty breathing (dyspnea).
-If you go to your provider's office or the emergency room with trouble breathing, your provider will want to know the cause as quickly as possible.
+If you go to your healthcare provider's office or the emergency room with trouble breathing, your provider will want to know the cause as quickly as possible.
 Many conditions can cause breathing difficulties, but if you also have a blood test that is positive for BNP, heart failure is likely causing your symptoms.

 You may also need this test so that your healthcare provider can see how well your heart failure therapy is working.

 You may have a blood test called atrial natriuretic peptide (ANP).
 ANP is a hormone similar to BNP, but it is made in a different part of the heart.
 You may also have other blood tests, a chest X-ray, an electrocardiogram, or an echocardiogram, which is an ultrasound of the heart.